 - b.
-Design team The design team will help in creating a dashboard design while considering the best data visualization practices.
+Design team The design team will help create a dashboard design while considering the best data visualization practices.

 What are the five key principles of a meaningful

 - c.
-Product development The development team will help in creating a holistic data analytics software that works efficiently on run time.
-The development team will create an MVP and then strategically move towards adding/updating features in an iterative and incremental fashion based on feedback.
+Product development The development team will create an MVP and then strategically move towards adding/updating features iteratively and incrementally based on feedback.

 3. Introduce the Data Analytics Software in the Organization/Market

 Host your data analytics software on the cloud and make it available for everyone.
 If your tool is for internal usage, run training sessions for your workforce to enhance its understandability.
 Similarly, if you want to turn it into your business model — run marketing campaigns to spread awareness around the problem it solves.

 Follow a product mindset over project mindsetand keep updating the software based on new market research and data analytics trends.